Health Insurance for 18-Year-Olds (2026 Plan Year)

 You’re Unemployed or Your Income Is Low

-Medicaid is often the most affordable route and can give you better coverage than you expect.
-It typically includes doctor visits, preventive care, prescriptions and mental health services.
-Even if someone in your family already has insurance, you might still qualify on your own based on your income.
+Medicaid is the most affordable option and can provide better coverage than you expect.
+It includes doctor visits, preventive care, prescriptions and mental health services.
+Even if someone in your family already has insurance, you still qualify on your own based on your income.

 highschoolStudent icon